 Sometimes you have several options that will all work for several types of aquariums.
 This type is better to get if you have multiple aquariums.

-Keeping in mind that sometimes the price becomes the ultimate decider for some people, it is important to consider which option are within your budget.
+Keeping in mind that sometimes the price becomes the ultimate decider for some people, it is important to consider which option is within your budget.

 Before you settle on one product, compare it to several other sand types and their prices.
 Sometimes you can get a product that is less expensive, but still has the same features as some of the expensive types.